-In the twentieth century, two groups of people independently figured out how to turn ordinary performance into extraordinary results.
+In the twentieth century, two groups of people figured out how to turn ordinary performance into extraordinary results.

 One group studied people.
 The other studied processes.
 For over a hundred years, they never talked to each other.